-(b) Goodwill impairment:
+(a) Goodwill impairment:

 The Company performs a goodwill impairment test at least annually on September 30 and whenever there is an indication of impairment.
-No impairment of goodwill was identified as a result of the Company's most recent annual impairment tests.
-The Company conducts goodwill impairment testing based on one cash generating unit representing the Optics business segment (note 16).
+No impairment of goodwill was identified as a result of the Company's most recent annual impairment test.